Toyota Pre-Collision System Malfunction Warning Meaning & Causes

 Dirty forward-facing radar sensor

-- While driving, radars’ front side may get coated with all sorts of contaminants, which offsets its readings.
-This includes anything from mud and snow to leaves and dead insects.
+- While driving, the radar’s front side may become coated with contaminants, which offset its readings.
+These include anything from mud and snow to leaves and dead insects.
 In most cases, a thorough cleaning will solve the problem.
-The warning light may also appear during heavy downpours, as the wall of rain acts an obstruction.
+The warning light may also appear during heavy downpours, as the wall of rain acts as an obstruction.

 Aftermarket grilles